gillespilon/converters/readme.md

 # Converters

-This repository contains scripts to convert files from one format to another.
+This repository contains scripts to illustrate skills and competencies in those skills.
+Many of these scripts depend on my [datasense](https://github.com/gillespilon/datasense) package.

 **convert_html_to_docx.py**

 Convert a directory of .html files to .docx files.
-Convert internal .html URLs to .docx URLs.
+[Convert](Convert) internal .html URLs to .docx URLs.
 Leave external .html URLs as is.

 **convert_html_to_aspx.py**